mmcc007/fledge/README.md

 This particular implementation of CICD is a slightly opinionated approach to CICD.
 It makes some simplifying assumptions that seems to work well with Flutter.
 Of course, these assumptions do not prohibit evolving other CICD workflows after starting with `fledge`.

+The idea behind `fledge` is to support a simple, fully automated, workflow to get consistent and reliable releases to both store.
+:
+1. Simple beta testing workflow
-The idea of this implementation of CICD is to do all development in a `dev` branch and when ready for beta, do a beta release to both `Google Play Console` and `App Store Connect`.
+All development occurs in the `dev` branch and when ready for beta, do a beta release to your beta tester in both `Google Play Console` and `App Store Connect`.

     Each time a new beta is ready, a 'start beta' command is issued and a new beta is started and automatically released to testers.
+1. Simple release workflow

-Then when beta testing is complete, a 'release' command is issued and the `dev` branch is automatically merged with the `master` branch and the release is uploaded to the `Apple Store` and the Google `Play Store`.
+    When beta testing is complete, a 'release' command is issued and the `dev` branch is automatically merged with the `master` branch and the release is uploaded to the `Apple Store` and the Google `Play Store`.

-In this way it is guaranteed that:
- 1. The apps built for iOS and Android always have the same version name and build number.
+`fledge` provides the following features:
+1. Build artifact consistency
-1. The build used to pass beta testing is the same build that is shipped to the stores.
+The build used to pass beta testing is the same build that is shipped to the stores.
 No rebuild required.
+1. Consistent build tracking
-1. Using the version name (or the build number), the build can be traced back to the source used in the build.
+    Using the version name (or the build number), the build can be traced back to the source used in the build.

     The version name is the git tag, which tags the code used in the build.
 Alternatively the build server records the commit ID used in the build next to the build number.
+1. User support
-1. The app name, version name, and build number can be displayed in an About section of the shipped app for support and bug fixing.
+    The app name, version name, and build number can be displayed in an About section of the shipped app for support and bug fixing.
 These values will be the same on both android and ios.

+     This allows tracing-back from any version of your app on any device, to the related build and source code.
+This can be used to resolve feature and bug issues.
+1. Fast and frequent releases
-1. As an additional bonus, a beta can be started and the apps released to both stores in as long as it takes the build server to run.
+As an additional bonus, a beta can be started and the apps released to both stores in as long as it takes the build server to run.
 This can be as fast as 15 minutes (not including Apple's review time).

+    This enables fast bug fixes.

+1. Flexible development environments
-A by-product of this is that, if your build server supports macs, a development mac is not required (except perhaps for setting-up match and for [screenshots](https://pub.dartlang.org/packages/screenshots)).
-Development can be done on Windows or Linux.
-The build server will take care of the ios-specific details of building the ios app, starting the ios beta and release to `Apple Store`.
+A by-product of the `fledge` workflows is that development macs are not required (except perhaps for setting-up match and for [screenshots](https://pub.dartlang.org/packages/screenshots)).
+Development can be done on Windows or Linux machines.
+The build server will take care of the ios-specific details of building the ios app, starting the ios beta and release to the `Apple Store`.

 Table of Contents
 =================